ui/stamps-api-docs/source/voucher_api.rst

 user                       Yes         A string indicating customer's email or Member ID image_size                 No          Voucher image size.
 Defaults to 200px x 200px landscape_image_size       No          Voucher image landscape size.
-Defaults to 545px x 300px channel                    No          Integer indicating channel number to be queried for user's vouchers.
+Defaults to 545px x 300px channel                    No          :ref:`Integer <Channel Type>`indicating channel number to be queried for user's vouchers.
 ========================== =========== =========================================================